wistia/wistia-open-docs/_posts/hubspot-email-integration.md

 I've highlighted the embed code in that pretty pink box.

-## 2. Head over to Hubspot's Email Builder
+## 2. Head over to HubSpot's Email Builder

 {% post_image hashed_id: '441a85383456dac91881885259a11a892cdf3448', width: 1386, height: 874 %}

-When you're editing your email in Hubspot, click the *HTML* button in the *Main Body Text* editor.
+When you're editing your email in HubSpot, click the *HTML* button in the *Main Body Text* editor.
 This will ensure that the editor won't mess with the code that we paste in.